saa-lem/Password-Locker/README.md

 **Developer**

-The application is build by **Salem Owino/Emryon Developers**, who is currently a student at Moringa.
+The application is build by **Salem Owino/Software Developer**, who is currently a student at Moringa.

 **BDD**
 The application allows the user to create an account